The Divine Mercy NOVENA: Day 8 (Easter Friday)

 The gears in Satan’s head burned as he salivated at a 'golf-gimme' soul.
 A chair spring popped and a wheel rolled away.

 “I smell your radiator overheating, perhaps you need water?” laughed God.
 “Listen.
 This soul would advise and assist you.
-They belong to Me and are not available.
+However, they belong to Me and are not available.
 Any shenanigans and the deal is off.”

-“Do you really think, I would do something like that?” asked Satan, all shocked and hurt at the accusation.
-God cleared His throat, indicating that He did.
-“How about we make a deal, like with Job?” asked Satan.
+God cleared His throat, “How about we make a deal, like we did with the prophet, Job?” asked Satan.

 “No can do.
-You had your chance with this soul and you failed,” smiled God.
-“This human will help navigate your union problems.
+You had your chance with this consultant's soul and you failed,” smiled God.
+“This human knows union problems.
 Maybe they could organize your files, but it will cost extra.
-You forget who you have once you acquire souls.
-A data base might help.”
+Wastefully, you forget who's there once you acquire souls.
+A database might help.”

 “See,” said Satan, “I knew there was a catch.”